josura/MASFENON/README.md

 ./build/masfenon-MPI --fUniqueGraph [graph].tsv --fInitialPerturbationPerType [matrix].tsv --typeInteractionFolder [typesInteractionFolder]
 ```

+### FITTING PROCEDURE
+The fitting procedure is driven by the scripts in the `scripts/generalFitting` folder.
+The main driver script is `fit_driver.sh`, which calls other scripts to perform the fitting.
+Please refer to the comments in the scripts for more details on how to use them.

 # LICENSE

 Under development, if any problems arise open an issue in the [repository](https://github.com/josura/MASFENON/issues)